 Ginkgo biloba extract (GBE) has been the subject of more than 40 double-blind studies on the treatment of cerebral vascular insufficiency.
 In these well-designed studies, GBE has produced a statistically significant regression of the major symptoms of cerebral vascular insufficiency and impaired mental performance.
 The recommended dosage is 240 to 320 mg per day (can be taken all at once) GBE standardized to contain 24 percent ginkgo flavonglycosides.
 There has been concern over the use of GBE in patients also taking the anticoagulant drug Coumadin.
 Although quite rare, there may be a possible interaction that could lead to excessive bleeding or hemorrhage.
 Use GBE with caution if you’re taking Coumadin.

 Zymactive from Natural Factors contains serratia peptidase, the proteolytic enzyme referred to as the “miracle enzyme” by Dr. Hans Neipper for its ability to help improve cerebral blood flow by reducing atherosclerotic plaque in the carotid arteries.
-Take two tablets of the high-potency version two to three times daily on an empty stomach.
+Take two tablets of the high-potency version two times daily on an empty stomach.